-This paper will walk through a range of infrastructure redundancy options available to remotely support the IT needs of distributed “edge” locations and present the associated costs, risk and benefit tradeoffs for each.
+This paper will walk through a range of infrastructure redundancy options available to remotely support the IT needs of distributed edge computing architecture and present the associated costs, risks, and benefit tradeoffs for each.

 Simplicity of the Monolithic Remote Office Server

-The more important those applications in total are (cost of downtime, lost productivity, etc), the more likely you will spend money at every remote location to alleviate the most frequent and expected single points of failure (SPOF) - at extra cost.
-Disks and storage are a common SPOF (as well as potential performance bottleneck), so it is very common failure mitigation to add costly RAID storage controllers and redundant disks to ensure storage is more highly available, performant, and that data is less likely to be lost completely with a disk failure.
+The more important those applications in total are (cost of downtime, lost productivity, etc.), the more likely you will spend money at every remote location to alleviate the most frequent and expected single points of failure (SPOF) - at extra cost.
+Disks and storage are a common SPOF (as well as potential performance bottleneck), so it is very common failure mitigation to add costly Redundant Array of Independent Disks (RAID) storage controllers and redundant disks to ensure storage is more highly available, performant, and that data is less likely to be lost completely with a disk failure.

-Server power requirements, including redundant power supplies and UPS’s are also very common investment intended to prevent downtime.
+Server power requirements, including redundant power supplies and UPSs, are also very common investments intended to prevent downtime.
 Similarly, using multiple network connections and switches is common for redundancy and load balancing to prevent the network from being a single point of failure or performance bottleneck.

-When something goes wrong with a monolithic remote server, applications are down, so you know it fairly soon, and can start troubleshooting various aspects of that box, software, network, etc. That means having someone sufficiently IT savvy and familiar with your unique setup go to that box and start digging in, eliminating possible causes, likely by going on site ASAP, hopefully with the right spare parts to repair or replace the server, possibly restore data and applications and eventually the site is back in business.
-But there are many components like motherboard / CPU / RAM / RAID cards that can’t easily be fortified and remain single points of failure.
+When something goes wrong with a monolithic remote server, applications are down, so you know it fairly soon, and can start troubleshooting various aspects of that box, software, network, etc. That means having someone sufficiently IT savvy and familiar with your unique setup go to that box and start digging in, eliminating possible causes, likely by going onsite as soon as possible, hopefully with the right spare parts to repair or replace the server, possibly restore data and applications and eventually the site is back in business.
+But there are many components like motherboard /CPU/RAM/RAID cards that can’t easily be fortified and remain single points of failure.

-Further, all of this hardening is just to provide hardware component redundancy within a single box, and does nothing about providing, or maintaining true, independent redundancy for your valuable data.
+Further, all of this hardening is just to provide hardware component redundancy within a single box and does nothing to provide or maintain true, independent redundancy for your valuable data.
 This is why periodic backup and restore1 is absolutely critical for when, not if, they are needed.

 Eliminating All Single Points of Failure

-Whether you’ve been burned by downtime for a critical application, or are just wisely thinking ahead and planning for the inevitable – you might have considered getting a complete duplicate system to eliminate all single points of failure.
-Buy two of everything, leverage application specific mirroring / failover logic (like load-balanced web servers or redundant video management servers for archiving) or general OS or storage level mirroring and failover solutions to synchronize an active primary server with a passive standby server.
-If done correctly, this can be a viable solution, however, you will generally more than double your costs for resources that sit there idle / passive and you hope you never need to use.
-And many “bolt on” systems or add on features impose significant performance overhead on your applications… requiring you to buy even bigger systems - times two - to get the same amount of work done.
+Whether you’ve been burned by downtime for a critical application or are just wisely thinking ahead and planning for the inevitable – you might have considered getting a complete duplicate system to eliminate all single points of failure.
+Buy two of everything, leverage application-specific mirroring/failover logic (like load-balanced web servers or redundant video management servers for archiving) or general OS or storage level mirroring and failover solutions to synchronize an active primary server with a passive standby server.
+If done correctly, this can be a viable solution, however, you will generally more than double your costs for resources that sit there idle/passive and you hope you never need to use.
+Many “bolt-on” systems or add-on features impose significant performance overhead on your applications… requiring you to buy even bigger systems - times two - to get the same amount of work done.

 Application Availability vs. Data Redundancy

-Redundant server pairs can keep an application running, but after a failure you are now back to the state of that original single server, now fully responsible for continued operation and storage.
-When you lost your primary system and switched to your backup system, you lost your backup plan and redundant storage location, so getting the primary system back online quickly is still a top priority and time critical.
+Redundant server pairs can keep an application running, but after a failure, you are now back to the state of that original single server, now fully responsible for continued operation and storage.
+When you lose your primary system and switch to your backup system, you lose your backup plan and redundant storage location, so getting the primary system back online quickly is still a top priority and time-critical.